AMikhale/amikhale.github.io/README.md

 </td>
     <td>
 <b>•	Submit project milestone report<br></b>
-<i>•	Finish correct parallel implementation: locking stack to avoid segfaults, correctly placing barriers to ensure a thread does not exit prematurely (Alex)<br>
+•	Finish correct parallel implementation: locking stack to avoid segfaults, correctly placing barriers to ensure a thread does not exit prematurely (Alex)<br>
-•	Finish the development of a test suite consisting of 16 x 16 sudoku boards of various difficulties to meaningfully measure the performance of the parallelization (Thomas)</i><br>
+•	Finish the development of a test suite consisting of 16 x 16 sudoku boards of various difficulties to meaningfully measure the performance of the parallelization (Thomas)<br>
-•	As a part of the above, repurpose the timing code from previous assignments to be able to accurately time the algorithm’s performance (Thomas)  <br>
+•	As a part of the above, repurpose the timing code from previous assignments to be able to accurately time the algorithm’s performance (Thomas)  <b><br>

 </td>